Yang Hong-seok (basketball): National team career

 Despite only playing a year of college basketball, Yang was selected for the 2017 FIBA Asia Cup.
 He was mostly a substitute player, averaging around 5 minutes per game, but managed to score against Kazakhstan and the Philippines.

 Yang was called up to the national team for the 2018 Asian Games and sent to the 3-on-3 team.
 They reached the finals but narrowly lost to China in overtime.

 Yang participated in the 2019 William Jones Cup and in several qualifiers for the 2019 FIBA Basketball World Cup.
 He was ultimately cut from the final 12-man squad for the World Cup as coach Kim Sang-shik opted for a more experienced line-up.

 Personal life

 Yang has a brother Yang Sung-hoon, who is a year younger.
 The brothers had declared for the 2017 draft together but Yang Sung-hoon went undrafted and ultimately continued with his university education.

+On March 28, 2024, basketball officials announced that Yang would enter mandatory military service on May 20, 2024, and was assigned to the Korea Armed Forces Athletic Corps Sangmu basketball team, and would be discharged on November 19, 2025, and will be able to return at the beginning of the 2025–2026 season.